rafael-ck/skills-introduction-to-github/PROFILE.md

 Welcome to my GitHub profile!
-Where I share my programming interests.
+Where I share my programming interests and skills.